tarpas/pytest-testmon/README.rst

 This is a py.test plug-in which automatically selects and re-executes only tests affected by recent changes.
 How is this possible in dynamic language like Python and how reliable is it?
 Read here: `Determining affected tests <https://github.com/tarpas/testmon/wiki/Determining-affected-tests>`_

+New in version 0.4+ run_variants is no longer.
+User run_variant_expression (see below)!

+New versions usually have new dataformat, don't forget to rm .testmondata after each upgrade.

+testmon is approaching completeness.
+Unfortunatelly the classic console UI is reaching it's usability limits even without testmon.
+With testmon it's even a little more difficult to determine which tests are beeing executed, which are failing and why.
+Next step would be an implementation or integration of GUI.
+I don't like any  of the existing graphical test runners, so if you have some better new concept in mind, get in touch!

 Usage
 =====